A Plague on Both your Houses

 In the midst of paralyzing and dangerous discord within the United States government and among the country’s residents:

 - To support their efforts to pass latter day Jim Crow voter suppression laws … or to distract attention from what they’re doing …, Republicans in state legislatures are trying to emulate the Arizona “fraudit” in their own states.
 In Pennsylvania, State Senator Doug Mastriano sent mail to several counties to “requesting” their election materials for an Arizona-type election audit.
+A committee in the Pennsylvania Senate has voted to issue a subpoena to the state’s Department of State to provide a long list of voter data and other records.
+The requested data includes voters’ names, dates of birth, addresses, driver’s license numbers, and the last four digits of their social security numbers.
+(Sounds like a good start for Identity Theft if/when the list “escapes” to the internet.)
 In Oklahoma, State Representative Sean Roberts, a Republican, has asked the State Election Board Secretary to call for a forensic audit of the 2020 election.
 The map of Oklahoma counties below shows which counties voted for Donald Trump.
 Does Representative Roberts suspect widespread voter fraud from his own party?

 - The Democrats have a majority in the House of Representatives, a majority in the Senate, and one of their own in the White House.
 What do they do with their seeming advantage?
 They bicker among themselves about how much or little should be included in each bill.
 The House passes a bill and it goes to the Senate where it dies on the altar of a dead god named Bipartisanship.
 They defend an arcane and undemocratic Senate process, conceived by accident and birthed in inter-party finger-pointing, in the name of that dead god believing they will need his help after the next election.
 Believing that they may be the minority after the midterm elections, they shiver in fear rather than doing exactly what’s needed to avoid that fate.
 As arcane as Senate rules are, so too there are arcane ways around them.
 One way around the “Cloture Rule” is “Reconciliation“, but that won’t work on the “For the People Act” designed to protect voting.
 A way that will work is the so called “nuclear option“.
 Two Senate Majority Leaders have used that work-around in the past decade … Republican Majority Leader, Mitch McConnell and Democratic Majority Leader, Harry Reid, before him.